-Earning College Credit in HS: What You Need to Know
+Earning College Credit in High School: What You Need to Know

 Do you want to get a head start on your college education?
 More and more high school students are finding ways to earn college credit while they’re still enrolled in high school, rather than waiting until they’re officially undergraduates.
 If you can successfully handle college-level material at a younger age, you might find that there are benefits to taking this path.